Get

 4. Fade Out the Lure

 Continue to lure your dog into a bow position, rewarding successful attempts.
 As your dog masters the command, you should slowly fade out the lure.
-Start by just luring the dog slowly or holding it in front of their face and giving the command.
+Start by using a smaller hand motion or an empty hand signal paired with the verbal cue.

-Your focus at this step is to quit luring, not to quit providing positive reinforcement.
+Your focus at this step is to stop luring, not to stop providing positive reinforcement.

 5. Fade Out the Treat

-Next, you should slowly stop rewarding your dog with a treat every time they perform the trick.
-Start by treating every other successful attempt and using praise instead of the usual treat.
+Next, you should slowly transition to a variable reward schedule rather than rewarding every repetition with food.
+Start by treating every other successful attempt and using praise or another reward your dog enjoys, such as a toy or brief play, instead of the usual treat.
 As your dog continues to perform the trick successfully, you can start treating every third time, then every fourth time, etc.

 If your dog is still doing well at this stage, you should incorporate other tricks your dog knows into the training sessions.
 For instance, you can have your dog “sit” and then “bow.”
 Mixing it up makes your dog think about what you’re asking, which prevents them from automatically bowing without paying attention to the command.